jspieler/personal-website/README.md

 # Personal Website
+My responsive personal website built using JavaScript, React and CSS and based on [Create React App](https://github.com/facebook/create-react-app).
+Currently, this is my project to learn JavaScript and React.
+The original design is from [Cryptical Coder](https://www.youtube.com/watch?v=3aCoZudPEKE&list=RDCMUCzDPCRJHfPusmXd6zl8bE7w&index=2).

 See:

-My personal website built using JavaScript and React, based on [Create React App](https://github.com/facebook/create-react-app).
-Currently, this is my project to learn JavaScript and React.
+The website provides, among other things, following features:

+- Light and dark theme switch
+- Carousels/slides using Swiper JS
+- Modals
+- A filterable portfolio gallery
+- Contact form submission using JS
+- Bilingual (English/German) impressum
+- Self-hosted Google fonts

 ## Quickstart